jlinoff/pam/README.md

 <img src="www/help/pam-fld-name-edit-off.png" width="400" alt="false"/>

-When this is not enabled, the user can only choose record fields from the pre-defined "Record Fields" section of the preferences.
+When this is not enabled, the user can only choose record fields from the "Record Fields" section of the preferences.
 See the [Record Fields](#record-fields) section for more details.

 ##### Enabled